Frequently Asked Questions

 How much interaction will I have with my instructors now that the program is entirely online?

 Dedicated full-time nursing faculty teach all of the RN-BSN courses.
 You will meet the primary RN-BSN faculty members during orientation.
-All RN-BSN students encouraged to communicate with faculty by email, phone or Skype; on-campus visits are not expected for this online program of study but are available.
+All RN-BSN students encouraged to communicate with faculty by email, phone or WebEx; on-campus visits are not expected for this online program of study but are available.
 Faculty members are very responsive to students and they value the faculty/student relationship that is instrumental to the professional growth during the program.

 Will I have an advisor with the new curriculum?